Quantum eigenvalue processing: Introduction

 are upper bound on the derivative of Faber polynomials, upper bound on the shifted Faber partial sum and lower bound on the transformed state respectively. \end{customthm}

 For the purpose of generality, we will express the complexity of Faber-based algorithms using upper bounds like

 Similar to $\alphaU$ and $\alphaT$ in the Chebyshev case, these parameters can be further upper bounded when the Faber algorithms are applied to a concrete problem.
 Specifically, we consider the case where the target region $\mathcal{E}$ contains the \emph{numerical range} of the input matrix, which generalizes previous bounds for differential equation solvers based on the \emph{numerical abscissa}~\cite[Section 3.1]{Krovi2023improvedquantum}.
 A similar bound can be obtained when the \emph{pseudospectrum} of the input matrix is enclosed by $\mathcal{E}$.
-As will be explained in \append{analysis_faber}, our resulting bounds are independent of the Jordan condition number $\kappa_S$ and therefore do not suffer from an ill-conditioned Jordan basis transformation that can arise in the Chebyshev case.
+Intuitively, one can view ``numerical range'' and ``pseudospectrum'' as two common relaxations of the notion of eigenvalues.
+These relaxations provide useful tools for bounding the size of matrix functions.
+Indeed, as will be explained in \append{analysis_faber}, our resulting bounds are independent of the Jordan condition number $\kappa_S$ and therefore do not suffer from an ill-conditioned Jordan basis transformation that can arise in the Chebyshev case.
 See \tab{nonnormal} for a summary of common treatments of non-normality of input matrices and the corresponding complexity of quantum eigenvalue processing algorithms.

 We summarize in \sec{prelim} preliminaries required to understand our results, and include in \sec{discuss} a brief summary of our work and a collection of questions for future work.